adoptium/infrastructure/ONBOARDING.md

 # AdoptOpenJDK - Infrastructure Onboarding Guide

+This guide is for adding new folks to the infrastructure team.

 ## Tasks before onboarding

 - Submit a Pull Request to the [README](README.md) with the proposed user and level of access required.